BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-The next pseudocode represents the main involving the Crow routines with create, get and set.
+The next pseudocode represents the main routine involving the Crow routines with create, get and set.

 ```
 // ~/src/main.cpp